NuGet/Home/proposed/2022/Package-Source-Mapping-VS-Options.md

 #### Package Sources Page

 I will add a feature that allows a user to pin default sources for all package source mappings that are not specified on the package source mapping page.
-There will be a pin button, that when clicked, creates a default mapping for all package IDs to the pinned source.
+There will be a pin button, that when clicked, creates a default mapping for all package patterns to the pinned source.
 A pin icon will appear next to all pinned sources.
+There will be a tooltip for the pin button at the top of the page.
+This tooltip will explain that pinning a source makes it the default source for package patterns for which the user does not make specific mappings on the package source mappings page.

 Below are mockups of the package sources page with the added pin feature.